intel-analytics/ipex-llm/docs/docs/getting-started.md

 You may also save the model to Tensorflow or Caffe format (refer to [Caffe Support](ProgrammingGuide/caffe-support.md), and [Tensorflow Support](ProgrammingGuide/tensorflow-support.md) respectively).

+If you prefer to train a model inside a Spark ML pipeline, please refer to [Using BigDL in Spark ML Pipeline](ProgrammingGuide/MLPipeline/MLPipeline.md) page for usage.

 ## **Stop and Resume a Training**